 Spaced repetition NSCA flashcards

-The NSCA Flashcards that are located on this page are definitely a good place to start when it comes to learning definitions from the NSCA textbook.
+The NSCA Flashcards on this page are a good place to start when it comes to learning definitions from the NSCA textbook.

-Spaced repetition flashcards work like this: every time that you are shown a flashcard and answer it, you get to rate how easy or difficult it was for you to recall the answer.
-Over time, your easy cards show up less and less while you are more difficult to remember cards keep on showing up until you master them.
+Spaced repetition flashcards work like this: every time you are shown a flashcard and answer it, you get to rate how easy or difficult it was to recall the answer.
+Over time, your easy cards show up less and less, while you are more difficult-to-remember cards keep on showing up until you master them.

 This way, you skip the information you already know and focus only on your weak areas.
-This significantly reduces your study time as well as will concrete this information in your head with forced repetition.
+This significantly reduces your study time and will concrete this information in your head with forced repetition.

 NSCA Mnemonics for better memorization

-I suggest using funny characters such as talking animals, superheroes, dinosaurs etc. in order to make your story and your Mnemonic much more memorable.
+I suggest using funny characters like talking animals, superheroes, dinosaurs, etc., to make your story and Mnemonic more memorable.

 Basically, the weirder you can make your story, the more likely you will remember it during the test and beyond.

-There you have it ladies and gentlemen, my study portal for the NSCA CPT has come to an end.
-I suggest going over all of the chapters as many times as you can until you really have all of the information locked down before taking the exam.
+There you have it, ladies and gentlemen, my study portal for the NSCA CPT has ended.
+I suggest going over all of the chapters as often as possible until you have all of the information locked down before taking the exam.
 Good luck with all the studying!